Executive Diploma in Mass Communication

 Mass communication is about a lot of things.
 It's a blend of various trades which might seem similar in nature at first, but when a closer look is bestowed upon them, the differences become very evident.
 It involves crafts of journalism, skills of advertising and public relation management and leads to careers in print media, direction, editing and publishing and spawns professions with journalistic colours.

 In such a fast paced industry and such a fast paced environment, mass communication has evolved to be able to cope up with everything and everyone.
 In this highly competitive industry of rapidly changing norms, mass media has made regular and innovative improvements to keep itself up to date.
 People associated with this discipline have worked to convert this field into one that commands immense interest.
 Especially for students, this field demands special attention because of its contributions to the development of the society in terms of enlightening and informing different facets of the social order.
 However, these quick changes do pose new challenges for the entities related to this field.
 At Institute of Marketing Communications India (IMCI), these challenges are accepted as a part of the learning.
 The changes are seen as new opportunities.
-IMCI understands the needs of the industry and thus modulates its program to help the candidates gain the best possible picture of what they will be doing in the industry.
+IMCI understands the needs of the industry and thus modulates its programme to help the candidates gain the best possible picture of what they will be doing in the industry.

 IMCI ensures that the candidates understand the situation and position they will be in once they enter the industry where creative and artistic thinking holds supreme positions.